forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

     ---
     alert "Hello world!

-Due to the need of adding YAML front matter to each file, a lot of larger production Jekyll sites opt to forgo the built-in asset pipeline for a modern build tool like Gulp or Grunt.
+Due to the need of adding YAML front matter to each file, a lot of larger production Jekyll sites opt to forgo the built-in asset pipeline for a modern build tool like Gulp or Webpack.

 These tools allow you to have direct control over your CSS, JS, images, and HTML, allowing for minification and optimization.
 These tools also provide you with access to BrowerSync or LiveReload, which speeds up development.